Davidwedel/VF_Data_Logger/README.md

 ### 🔧 Setup
 Requirements:
-* You will need to have computer with a screen, running a Linux distro (I recommend Fedora, it's what I'm using, so it's most likely to work) , on the same local network as your Rotem Communicator.
+* You will need to have computer with a screen, running a Linux distro (I recommend Fedora XFCE, it's what I'm using, so it's most likely to work) , on the same local network as your Rotem Communicator.
 This software may (will) not work on Windows.
-* You will need to have Python, Git, vsftpd, and Pip installed on the computer.
+* You will need to have Git installed on the computer.
 There are better guides elsewhere on the internet than I can write up here.
 1. Set up FTP Server/Client<br>
     * Set up FTP server on your computer:<br>
         * Coming soon...<br>